proj-coursebook/file-manager/README.md

 - `packages` — Contains the primary package(s) for this repository (e.g., `file-manager`).
 Each package is self-contained and can be copied out and used independently.
 - `examples` — Contains examples of how to use the packages.
 Each example is a minimal, standalone project.
+- `playground` — Contains demos of the dependencies of the primary package(s).
+These are typically packages developed by others that are used in the primary package(s).
 - `docs` — Contains documentation for the primary package(s) and, optionally, for examples or other aspects of the repo.
 - `.github` — Contains GitHub-specific files, such as workflows and issue templates.